Andrew McCutchen Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.1 K/9, the ninth-best in the league.
+- The Giants pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 14th across all league pitching staffs.
+- The Giants have the 14th-ranked team ERA across all MLB pitching staffs (4.15).

-- Giants pitchers combine to rank 15th in baseball in home runs allowed (61 total, 1.2 per game).
+- Giants pitchers combine to rank 18th in baseball in home runs given up (63 total, 1.2 per game).

-- The Giants are sending DeSclafani (3-4) to the mound to make his 11th start of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- Brebbia (2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched) makes the start for the Giants, his fourth of the season.

-- The right-hander's most recent appearance was on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while allowing six hits.
+- His most recent time out came in relief on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.